Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method

 \section{Acknowledgments}

 The support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement no.~770754) is gratefully acknowledged.
-The authors thank Michael Ortiz for stimulating discussions \Revision{and Miguel Spinola for aiding with the LAMMPS simulations for numerical validation}.
+The authors thank \Revision{Miguel Angel Spinola Fandila for help with the LAMMPS simulations used for numerical validation}.